Most homeowners have, at some point, personally experienced the dreaded bare patch on the lawn.

 The DIY lawn aerator features small wheels that allow for effortless maneuverability.
 Instead of exerting force to penetrate the ground, you simply push it forward, just like a cart.

-The spikes on the DIY lawn aerator burrow deep into the soil, creating pathways for air, water, and nutrients to reach the roots of your plants.
+The spikes on the homemade lawn aerator burrow deep into the soil, creating pathways for air, water, and nutrients to reach the roots of your plants.

 Gather the things that you need and start working on this DIY lawn aerator today.